austinb847/tap-room-redux/README.md

 ## Description

-_A React App where a bar can track their kegs_
+_A React/redux App where a bar can track their kegs_

 ## Setup/Installation Requirements to run locally: